 From 1995 to 2007 four statues depicting the famed characters from The Wonderful Wizard of Oz were installed in the park, all designed by the late local sculptor John Kearney.
 The first of these, the Tin Man, was built from discarded car parts in 1995.
 This was followed by bronze statues of The Cowardly Lion, The Scarecrow, and finally, Dorothy & Toto which was installed in 2007.

 Location: Oz Park, Chicago

-After opening in May of 2021, the Morton Arboretum’s arbor-inspired exhibition ‘Human + Nature‘ has been a huge success featuring five breathtaking sculptures by renowned multi-disciplinary South African artist Daniel Popper.
+Most recently, the Morton Arboretum’s arbor-inspired exhibition ‘Human + Nature‘ ran from May of 2021 until February of 2023 showcasing a range of enormous sculptures by renowned multi-disciplinary South African artist Daniel Popper.

 Artist: Daniel Popper

 [Featured image from Shutterstock]